 ‘What do you want?’
 His voice is soft, coaxing, but there’s something else beneath it, full of molten metal; something else in the eyes.
 The thing that pushed us both through those dim corridors, spiders crawling through a tunnel web, tearing clothes from one another.
 Teeth popping through lips, the flood of copper-mouth.
 I wore bruises like bracelets for days, watching them change like mood rings from blue to yellow.

 ‘Nothing.
 Not from you.’
 A wild bird is scraping at my ribcage, its wings fanning panic.
 My hands twitch into claws, of course I want something.
 I want relief.
 I want exorcism.
 I want annihilation.
 I know the dark mud of this place, foul as it is, would be gaspingly cold on the skin of my back.
 I want my limbs to shudder under those dreadful eyes.
-I look at the span of his hands and wonder if strangulation would be a kind of suicide.
+I look at the span of his hands and wonder if strangulation by him would be a kind of suicide.

 ‘I can comfort you.’